 - Thus, there is more focus on whether nonprofit programs are really making a difference — and outcomes evaluation focuses on whether programs are really making a difference for clients

-- Previous evaluation measures were on, for example, how much money spent, number of people served and on client satisfaction — these measures don’t really assess impacts on clients
+- Previous evaluation measures were on, for example, how much money spent, the number of people served and client satisfaction — these measures don’t really assess impacts on clients

 - Outcomes evaluation looks at impacts/benefits to clients during and after participation in your programs

 Basic Principles for Small Nonprofits to Remember Before Starting

 Nonprofit personnel do not have to be experts in outcomes-based evaluation in order to carry out a useful outcomes evaluation plan.

 - In most major activities in life and work, there is a “20% of effort that generates 80% of the results”.
 This basic guide will give you the direction to accomplish that 20% needed to develop an outcomes evaluation plan for your organization.